muratk5n/thirdwave/en/README.md

 ---

-So they will be generating ower from fuel-cells.
+They will be generating power from fuel-cells.
 Great.

 H2 Central: "A Norwegian consortium comprised of four local players, PSW Power & Automation, Westgass Hydrogen, CCB and H2 Production, has